 What is the New Hampshire Executive Council?

-The New Hampshire Executive Council is a unique body of government in New Hampshire that serves as a check and balance on the Governor and the Executive Branch of government.
-Each of the five Executive Councilors represents approximately one fifth of New Hampshire’s population.
+The New Hampshire Executive Council is a unique body of government in New Hampshire that serves as a check and balance on the governor and the executive branch of government.
+Each of the five executive councilors represents approximately one-fifth of New Hampshire’s population.
 Councilors are elected every two years, at the same time as the Governor.

 Why is the Executive Council So Important to Sexual and Reproductive Health Care?

-In particular, the Executive Council serves three functions that are critical to sexual and reproductive health care access in New Hampshire.
+The Executive Council serves three functions that are critical to sexual and reproductive health care access in New Hampshire.
 The Council: